anymod/guide/docs/guide/script.md

 | `toolkit`  | `true`,`false` | true | Show the toolkit pencil (on-page content editor) for logged in users. |
 | `priority` | `0`,`1`,`2`,`3`,`4`,etc.<br>**or**<br>array of mod keys: `['abcde','fghij']` | 3 | Number of mods to load before loading remaining mods, or array with mod keys to load before loading remaining mods. |

-By default, Anymod loads the first 3 mods on a page first, then loads any remaining mods.
+By default, AnyMod loads the first 3 mods on a page first, then loads any remaining mods.

 ### Example 1: hide on-page editor and prioritize first 2 mods